hathibelagal-dev/instantpolyglot/docs/eng/Xhosa.md

    **Umzingisi akanashwa** (The persevering person has no misfortune)

 4. Modern Literature: Xhosa has produced notable authors such as S.E.K.
-Mqhayi, known as "Imbongi yesizwe jikelele" (The poet of the whole nation).
+Mqhayi, known as “Imbongi yesizwe jikelele” (The poet of the whole nation).

 ## Xhosa in Modern Contexts